AhmedElhosary1/Note-Pad/README.md

 A simple note pad applicaction for windows

 ## description
-A c# desktop application for windows.
+A desktop application for windows made in C# and GUNA framework

 ### Functionalities:
     1. write and read any text file.